That uncomfortable feeling

-The ‘premature’ launch of South Africa’s second 24-hour news channel
+The ‘premature’ launch of South Africa’s second 24-hour news television channel.

 The South African Broadcasting Corporation (SABC)–which commands the largest TV audience inside that country–launched its 24-hour television news channel at the beginning of August.
 It’s the second homegrown 24-hour news channel–the other, ENCA (ENews Channel Africa), which resembles Sky News, is run by the country’s only other terrestrial broadcaster ETV.
 There’s also news of a third South African 24-hour news channel launching in a week or so.
-BTW, SABC’s new channel is amongst only a few homegrown 24-hour news channels on the continent along the local variants of “global” news channels.
+By the way, SABC’s new channel is amongst only a few homegrown 24-hour news channels on the continent along the local variants of “global” news channels.

 The introduction of SABC News coincided with the 77th anniversary (most recently 19 frustrating years as a public broadcaster) of the SABC and President Jacob Zuma officially opened the channel as the first guest.
 The response (including from mainstream print media, some owned by companies with a direct stake in the SABC’s main rival, satellite operator DStv/M-Net) has ranged from harsh criticism, to claims that the launch was ‘premature,’ to lukewarm acceptance, to firm praise.